 TYPES OF EFFECTS

-Every pedal has a distinct effect that is added to your guitar's signal - every pedal is different in terms of how it shapes your tone.
+Every pedal has a distinct effect or utility that is added to your guitar's signal - every pedal is different in terms of how it shapes your tone.
 Below are the most common types of effects and a few examples of our stock.

 Overdrive pedals simulate the sound of a tube amp on the edge of breakup, this allows for nice cutting dynamics and adds some punch to your tone.